mcd500/ta-ref/docs/gp_api.md

-# API Compare With Full-Set of GP API
+# API comparison with full set of GP API

 ## GP API